A LOCAL View of the Polynomial Hierarchy: Abstract

 \section{Abstract}

-We extend classical methods of computational complexity to the setting of distributed computing, where they are sometimes more effective than in their original context.
-Our focus is on distributed decision in the \textsc{local} model, where multiple networked computers communicate via synchronous message-passing to collectively answer a question about their network topology.
-Rather unusually, we impose two orthogonal constraints on the running time of this model: the number of \kl{communication rounds} is bounded by a constant, and the number of \kl{computation steps} of each computer is polynomially bounded by the size of its local input and the messages it~receives.
+We extend classical methods of computational complexity to the realm of distributed computing, where they sometimes prove more effective than in their original context.
+Our focus is on decision problems in the \textsc{local} model, a setting in which networked computers use synchronous message passing to collectively answer questions about their network topology.
+We impose two time constraints on this model: the number of \kl{communication rounds} is bounded by a constant, and the number of \kl{computation steps} of each computer is polynomially bounded in the size of its local input and received messages.

-By letting two players take turns assigning \kl{certificates} to all computers in the network, we obtain a generalization of the \kl{polynomial hierarchy} (and hence of the complexity classes $\PTIME$~and~$\NP$).
-We then extend some key results of complexity theory to this setting, in particular the Cook\nobreakdash--Levin theorem (which identifies \kl{Boolean satisfiability} as a \kl{complete} problem for~$\NP$), and Fagin's~theorem (which characterizes~$\NP$ as the problems expressible in \kl[existential fragment]{existential second-order logic}).
+By letting two players alternately assign \kl{certificates} to all computers, we obtain a distributed generalization of the \kl{polynomial hierarchy} (and thus of the complexity classes $\PTIME$~and~$\NP$).
+We then extend key results of complexity theory to this setting, including the Cook\nobreakdash--Levin theorem (which identifies \kl{Boolean satisfiability} as a \kl{complete} problem for~$\NP$) and Fagin's~theorem (which characterizes~$\NP$ as the class of problems expressible in \kl[existential fragment]{existential second-order logic}).
 The original results can be recovered as the special case where the network consists of a single computer.

-But perhaps more surprisingly, the task of separating complexity classes becomes easier in the general case: we can show that \kl[local-polynomial hierarchy]{our hierarchy} is \emph{infinite}, while it remains notoriously open whether the same is true in the case of a single computer.
-(By contrast, a collapse of \kl[local-polynomial hierarchy]{our hierarchy} would have implied a collapse of the \kl{polynomial hierarchy}.)
-As an application, we propose quantifier alternation as a new approach to measuring the locality of problems in distributed computing.
+But perhaps more surprisingly, separating complexity classes becomes easier in the distributed setting: we can show that \kl[locally polynomial hierarchy]{our hierarchy} is \emph{infinite}, while it remains notoriously open whether the same holds when restricted to a single computer.
+(By contrast, a collapse of \kl[locally polynomial hierarchy]{our hierarchy} would have implied a collapse of the classical \kl{polynomial hierarchy}.)

+As an application, we propose quantifier alternation as a new tool for measuring the locality of problems in distributed computing.